-On your first visit, I will take a full case history and you will be able to discuss the issues that concern you.
+On your first visit, we will take a full case history and you will be able to discuss the issues that concern you.

 We will draw up an individual treatment plan based on a detailed discussion of your state of health, medical history, any other treatment you are receiving, as well as your lifestyle to find solutions to help you feel better.

-This first visit takes an hour and a half and includes the first treatment.
+This first visit takes around an hour and a half and includes the first treatment.

 If you are attending for a painful/muscular skeletal problem, the treatment may include massage and heat, and you may be given simple remedial exercises that you can continue at home to help improve your condition.